PLK2/Security-Atlas/01-Initial-Setup.md

 # Bob
 ```
+Note that Bob owns himself--he is at the top of our graph hierarchy.
+Also note that the brackets around `[[Bob.txt]]` links `Sticky-Note-1.txt` to `Bob.txt` within Obsidian (if you're following along, it may be different in your text editor).

 ## Attributes
 Each object may be ascribed any number of **Attributes**.
 These attributes are the threats that you believe to be worthy of analysis; they could pertain to theft, forgetfulness, natural disaster, etc. You could organize them however you'd like: e.g., by location, type, make, model, year, age, etc. They can be as specific or as general as you'd like.
+For a text editor like Obsidian, these attributes are handled with hashtags.

-In this case, let's define the following for our sticky note:
+Let's define the following for our sticky note:

 ```